Ysgol Bro Preseli: History

+Merger

+In 2022 Ysgol y Preseli merged with its neighbouring primary school, Ysgol Y Frenni to form Ysgol Bro Preseli. making it a 3-18 welsh medium school.
+The reason behind this merger is due to a large amount of debt accumulated by both schools.
+This merger was a way of relieving this debt.

 Welsh language

 Approximately 43% of pupils come from Welsh-speaking homes, and nearly all pupils speak Welsh fluently.
 Ysgol y Preseli is currently a Category 2A Bilingual school, meaning that at least 80% of subjects, apart from English and Welsh (however Science is an option) are taught only through the medium of Welsh to all pupils.
 Welsh is the administrative language of the school.
 All extra curricular activities are also conducted through the medium of Welsh.
 In addition, pupils are expected to speak Welsh to each other outside of the classroom.

 Academic standards

 In the latest Estyn school inspection in 2016, Ysgol y Preseli was recognised as a "good school with outstanding features": point 1 on a five-point scale.

 In the latest move by the Welsh Government, introducing banding to schools, Ysgol Y Preseli was the only school in Pembrokeshire to rate in the best first band.

 Estyn's latest inspection report (2016) shows that the school had a GCSE pass rate of 60% (5 GCSEs grades A*-C), and 98% should gain at least five GCSEs grades A*-G.

+Ysgol Bro Presli's first A-level and GCSE grades in 2022 meant it became the best performing secondary school in Wales.